-Having braces doesn't necessarily require highly visible metal brackets and wires.
-In fact, many of today's braces are made from either clear or natural tooth-colored materials to provide patients with an attractive, less noticeable alternative to traditional braces.
+Having braces doesn't necessarily require highly noticeable metal brackets and wires.
+In fact, many of today's braces for adults, braces for teens and braces for children are made from either clear or natural tooth colored materials to provide patients with an attractive, less noticeable alternative to traditional braces.

 What is the difference between clear braces and clear aligners?

-Clear braces are the same as traditional metal braces except they are clear!
-They’re a less noticeable alternative to traditional metal braces yet provide patients with an equally effective treatment.
+Clear braces are the same as traditional metal braces except that they are clear!
+Clear braces are a less noticeable alternative to traditional metal braces and provide patients with an equally effective treatment.

 Clear aligners are different from clear braces.
-They consist of pieces of hard plastic designed to fit into your mouth like a mouthguard.
-Clear aligners are great for patients who require minor orthodontic treatment.
+Clear aligners are pieces of hard plastic that are designed to fit into your mouth like a mouthguard.
+Clear aligners are great for patients requiring minor orthodontic treatment.

 What are the advantages and disadvantages to clear braces?

 As with any orthodontic treatment, it is important to choose the right option for your needs and lifestyle.
-Clear braces are a great alternative to traditional metal braces.
-Dr. West will help you determine whether they are the right treatment for you.
+Clear braces are a great alternative to traditional metal braces and your orthodontist will help you determine whether they are the right treatment for you.

 - Appearance: Ceramic braces and clear braces are much less noticeable than traditional metal braces.
-Clear and ceramic braces offer an aesthetic alternative for patients who seek options other than traditional metal braces.
+Clear and ceramic braces offer an aesthetic alternative for patients seeking options other than traditional metal braces.

-- Confidence: Many patients who choose ceramic or clear braces feel more confident about their orthodontic treatment, especially knowing that people are focusing on their smile rather than their braces.
+- Confidence: Many patients who choose ceramic or clear braces feel more confident about their orthodontic treatment, especially knowing that people are focusing on their smiles rather than their braces.

 - Cost: Ceramic and clear braces may cost more than traditional metal braces.
-We may offer convenient payment plans to help control the costs of your treatment.
-Be sure to talk to our office about all your financial options.
+Your orthodontist may offer convenient payment plans to help control the costs of your treatment.
+Be sure to talk to your orthodontist about all of your financial options.

 - Discoloration: The clear elastic ties used with clear and ceramic braces may become slightly discolored when you drink tea, coffee, or wine, and eat certain foods or smoke.
-Ask Dr. West about how you can keep your braces looking their best.
+Ask your orthodontist about how you can keep your braces looking their best.

-- Treatment Time: Orthodontic treatment with clear or ceramic braces may take longer than traditional metal braces.
-If you don't mind investing a little more time in your smile, then talk to us to find out how long your treatment time will be with clear or ceramic braces.
+- Treatment Time: Orthodontic treatment with clear or ceramic braces may take longer than with traditional metal braces.
+If you don't mind investing a little more time in your smile, then talk to your orthodontist to find out how long your treatment time will be with clear or ceramic braces.

 Are clear or ceramic braces the right choice for my smile and me?